Steve Schmidt: Departure from the Republican Party

-Howard Schultz's possible 2020 run
+Other campaigns

 On January 28, 2019, it was reported that Schmidt, along with Democratic consultant Bill Burton, had been hired to help shape a potential presidential run by former Starbucks CEO Howard Schultz.
 After Schultz decided to withdraw from the race, Schmidt returned to MSNBC.
+Schmidt helped advise Democratic Congressman Dean Phillips on the launch of Phillips' 2024 presidential bid, but was not a part of the campaign.

 Other professional activities

 Just Capital

-Schmidt serves on the board of the nonprofit research organization, Just Capital, alongside Arianna Huffington, Deepak Chopra, and others.
+Schmidt serves on the board of the nonprofit research organization Just Capital alongside Arianna Huffington, Deepak Chopra, and others.

 Words Matter Media

-In August 2018 Schmidt launched a podcast with Elise Jordan focused on the Trump presidency.
-Schmidt parted ways with the podcast when he walked out in the middle of an episode in which Jordan and executive producer Adam Levine questioned Schmidt about his role as adviser to potential 2020 presidential candidate Howard Schultz.
+In August 2018, Schmidt launched a podcast with Elise Jordan focused on the Trump presidency.
+Schmidt parted ways with the podcast when Jordan and executive producer Adam Levine questioned Schmidt about his role as adviser to potential 2020 presidential candidate Howard Schultz.